 How to take part

-When is Change A Light Day celebrated in 2023?
+When is Change A Light Day in 2024?

 Change A Light Day is observed on the first Sunday in October each year.